UNSW-Data-Soc/unsw-data-soc.github.io/_posts/2021-05-27-a-comprehensive-guide-into-regex-for-beginners.md

 *16954*<br><br>
 **7. How many words begin with a letter from the first half of the alphabet (‘a’ – ‘m’), followed by a letter from the second half of the alphabet (‘n’ – ‘z’), and then continues to alternate between letters from the first and second half of the alphabet?**
 *927*<br><br>
-**8. List the first 10 words that begin with the letter ‘s’, with the letter ‘w’ as the 3rd last character.**
+**8. List the first 10 words that begin with the letter ‘t’, with the letter ‘w’ as the 3rd last character.**
 *takeaway*
 *takedowns*
 *tallowed*